matthew-tfs/mjcb.io/content/blog/00057-travel-chromebook-experiment.md

 | Connectors       | <ul><li>1 x USB Type-C (Charging, DP)</li><li>1 x 5-Pin Keyboard connector</li></ul> |
 | Colour           | Ice Blue and Iron Grey                                           |

 This model seems to differ slightly from the model that is sold on the US Lenovo website, and that is because it is the Canadian version.
-The only two differences that I can see between this particular model and the one for sale on the US Lenovo website is the change from 64 GB to 128 GB for the onboard storage, and the French Bilingual keyboard.
+The only two differences that I can see between this model and the one for sale on the US Lenovo website is the change from 64 GB to 128 GB for the onboard storage, and the French Bilingual keyboard.

-The battery advertised a 10 hour lifetime, and after using the device for several weeks I believe that the manufacturers claims were fairly close to what they advertised.
+The battery advertised a 10-hour lifetime, and after using the device for several weeks I believe that the manufacturers claims were close to what they advertised.
 I was consistently getting around 8 hours with regular usage, and I usually only ever charged the device overnight.

 ## Linux Applications ###